 - Your environment has the Cloud Monitoring Service enabled.
-See Enabling or Deactivating the Cloud Monitoring Service (CMS) for Your Horizon Cloud Tenant Environment.
+See First-Gen Tenants - Enabling or Deactivating the Cloud Monitoring Service (CMS) for Your Horizon Cloud Environment.

 Even when the preceding conditions are met and you see this tab displayed above the footprint map, before the console will display data in this tab, you must have at least one pod fully activated for pod infrastructure monitoring.
 The pod infrastructure monitoring feature provides for sending the data to the CMS, which then provides the data to the console for display.
 See Horizon Infrastructure Monitoring and the Pods in Your Horizon Cloud Environment.